 The reason that things like freeze-dried beef, freeze-dried vegetables, and freeze-dried fruits can last for such an incredibly long time is because the drying process forces moisture out of the food.

-Unlike dehydration which requires heat to convert moisture into a gas, freeze drying is done at sub-freezing temperatures and under pressure, where ice because vapor without becoming a liquid.
+Unlike dehydration which requires heat to convert moisture into a gas, freeze drying is done at sub-freezing temperatures and under pressure, where ice becomes a vapor without becoming a liquid.

 What's the Best Way to Store Freeze Dried Food for Prepping?